reworkhow/XSim.jl/README.md

 #set genome information
-chrLength= 0.1  #length of each chromosome numChr   = 2    #number of chromosomes nmarkers = 10   #number of loci for each chromosome nQTL     = 1    #number of QTL for each chromosomefects,mutRate);
+chrLength= 0.1  #length of each chromosome numChr   = 2    #number of chromosomes nLoci    = 10   #number of loci for each chromosome nQTL     = 1    #number of QTL for each chromosomefects,mutRate);
-build_genome(numChr,chrLength,nmarkers,nQTL) #this genome information will be used for subsequent computaions
+build_genome(numChr,chrLength,nLoci,nQTL) #this genome information will be used for subsequent computaions

 #generate founders
 popSizeFounder = 2